Children and their families are at the center of all we do.

 Lurie Children’s Thalassemia Program is the largest thalassemia treatment center in the Midwest and is a nationally designated Thalassemia Care Center recognized by the CDC.

-The Chicago Institute for Fetal Health provides comprehensive pre-birth counseling and pediatric care planning for pregnant women carrying babies with medical problems.
+The Chicago Institute for Fetal Health offers comprehensive pre-birth counseling and pediatric care planning for pregnant women with fetal complications.

 Lurie Children's is proud to be recognized for the following awards, accolades and achievements.